Auromirajayakumar/multi_agent_scoring/README.md

-# 🧠 Multi-Agent Transcript Scoring System

-# 🧠 Multi-Agent Transcript Scoring System
+#  Multi-Agent Transcript Scoring System

 This project demonstrates how multiple AI agents can work together to evaluate the quality of a written transcript.
 It simulates how an intelligent tutor might assess a student's response by: